bkoprucu/jekyll4test/_posts/2023-10-15-Cat-sitting.md

 Use the top buttons on the remote to turn on / off the reading light in main room.

 All the other lights have three stages brightness.
-Turn off - on to change their brightness.
+Turn off - on to switch between brightness levels.

 ### Dishwasher Soap

-Dishwasher soap is in the cabinet, on hte left of vacuum.<br>
+Dishwasher soap is in the cabinet, on the left side of vacuum.<br>
 - **The package doesn't melt in the dishwasher you have to open it**
 - **Don't change the location of the box**